-Litigation paralegals provide invaluable aid to legal profession and the litigation process.
-Litigation paralegals are the backbone of the pre litigation and trial teams, coordinating the thousands of details that must be accomplished before, during and after trial.
-Below is an delineate of the major duties and household tasks of the litigation paralegal from investigation through to a high court appeal.
+Litigation paralegals provide invaluable aid to the legal profession and the litigation process.
+Litigation paralegals are the backbone of the pre-litigation and trial teams, coordinating the thousands of details that must be accomplished before, during and after the trial.
+Below is a delineate of the major duties and household tasks of the litigation paralegal from investigation through to a high court appeal.

-The majority of the litigation paralegal’s time is spent in discloser.
+The majority of the litigation paralegal’s time is spent in disclosure.
 Litigation paralegals aid in drafting interrogatories, requests for production and requests for admissions and other discovery.

-Paralegals on the defence side may track down knowledgeable persons within the client organization to help develop responses to interrogatories and other discovery requests.
+Paralegals on the defence side may track down knowledgeable persons within the client organisation to help develop responses to interrogatories and other discovery requests.

-Paralegals also create and maintain discovery indexes; organize voluminous case files; calendar discovery deadlines; organize, review and analyze documents for production; prepare witnesses summaries; organize, summarise and analyze complex records and assist with e-discovery.
+Paralegals also create and maintain discovery indexes; organise voluminous case files; calendar discovery deadlines; organise, review and analyse documents for production; prepare witnesses summaries; organise, summarise and analyse complex records and assist with e-discovery.

 Litigation paralegals often conduct legal research, analyse issues and craft legal research memos.
 Litigation paralegals also conduct factual research, gathering relevant information from a variety of resources, such as newspapers, libraries, police and resorts, trade associations and the media.

-The litigation paralegal’s communication and organization skills are invaluable in the pre-trial stage of litigation.
-Litigation paralegals organise and index exhibits; prepare trial binders; and manage document-intensive files.
+The litigation paralegal’s communication and organisation skills are invaluable in the pre-trial stage of the litigation.
+Litigation paralegals organise and index exhibits; prepare trial binders, and manage document-intensive files.
 Litigation paralegals also serve as a liaison between the trial lead barristers and third parties such as witnesses, clients, vendors, experts and courtroom personnel.
 If the trial will take place out of town, litigation paralegals often coordinate the logistics such as setting up the conference rooms, reserving hotel and office space and acquiring equipment.

-At trial, litigation paralegals are the baristers right hand.
-Paralegals organize exhibits, documents and evidence; arrange for transporting and setting up files and exhibits in the courtroom; prepare and issue subpoenas; assist in preparing witnesses; research and evaluate prospective jurors; and serve as a liaison between clients, witnesses, experts, vendors and the trial team.
+At trial, litigation paralegals are the barrister’s right hand.
+Paralegals organise exhibits, documents and evidence; arrange for the transport of and set up of files and exhibits in the courtroom; prepare and issue subpoenas; assist in preparing witnesses; research and evaluate prospective jurors; and serve as a liaison between clients, witnesses, experts, vendors and the trial team.

-In the courtroom, litigation paralegals assist with voir dire and jury selection; handle exhibits; pull needed documents; assisting witnesses; preparing witness files; detecting trends; taking notes on behalf of the advocates; order and reviewing trial transcripts; and interact with clients, vendors, experts and courtroom personnel.
-Paralegals may also help prepare conduct post-trial interviews of the jurors.
+In the courtroom, litigation paralegals assist with voir dire and jury selection; handle exhibits; pull needed documents; assist witnesses; prepare witness files; detect trends; take notes on behalf of the advocates; order and review trial transcripts; and interact with clients, vendors, experts and courtroom personnel.
+Paralegals may also help prepare to conduct post-trial interviews of the jurors.

 Litigation paralegals often assist the legal profession with case settlement.
-Their role may include gathering and organizing data and information needed for settlement; creating settlement terms, distribution statements or negotiations checklists; drafting settlement agreements and releases; and assisting at pre-trial conferences.
+Their role may include gathering and organising data and information needed for settlement; creating settlement terms, distribution statements or negotiations checklists; drafting settlement agreements and releases, and assisting at pre-trial conferences.

-Litigation paralegals assist with identifying issues for appeal; gathering and organizing documents for a record on appeal and/or a joint appendix; indexing cases for a table of authorities; assisting in the research and drafting of appellate documents; and filing documents with the court.
+Litigation paralegals assist with identifying issues for appeal; gathering and organising documents for a record on appeal and/or a joint appendix; indexing cases for a table of authorities; assisting in the research and drafting of appellate documents, and filing documents with the court.